joemoose/dungeoneers.d20/docs/appendix-d-renown.md

 ## Boon Tokens

-Once you achieve the renown of heroic or villainous, anytime you modify your renown further (greater than six for heroes or less than -6 for villains), you instead receive a **boon token**.
+Once you achieve the heroic or villainous renown, anytime you modify your renown further (greater than six for heroes or less than -6 for villains), you instead receive a **boon token**.
 You can hold up to **two** boon tokens.

 Spend your boon tokens with the GM anytime during play to gain unique benefits relevant to your status.